Can You Be Quiet? – Ten Keys to Reduce the Noise in Your Soul

 - Ask the Spirit of God to help you to hear the truth in what they are saying.

 - Focus on what is right with their assessments, not what may be wrong.
-Imperfect people can only give imperfect assessments.
+Imperfect people can only give flawed evaluations.
 Don’t hold them to a standard that you can’t meet yourself.